8none1/pybq/README.md

  - Send the battery data to an MQTT topic
  - Lots of comments about how BTLE works to help you reimplement your own solution
  - Includes an example systemd service file so you can just switch on your thermometer and start logging
- - Runs great on a Raspberry Pi Zero
+ - Runs great on a Raspberry Pi Zero W
  - No added lead

 ## Prerequisites